liferay/lexicon-site/src/pages/docs/patterns/dropdowns.md

 Guideline:

 1. The menu must be splitted in 2 areas:
 	- Primary actions: always contain the generic actions.
-Example: folder, basic web content
+Example: folder.
 	- Secondary actions: are sets of actions that attend a certain category, for example: structures, document types…
 2. Secondary organization:
 	- Make a first group of favorites in case they exist.